User Case: Can I Sync iCloud and Dropbox

 See, when using MultCloud to sync files between clouds, you only need to perform 3 steps.
 To automatically sync pictures from iCloud Photos to Dropbox, you can hit the Schedule option.
 There are 4 choices you can select, including syncing at a specific time, daily, weekly, and monthly.
+Once you set up, MultCloud will run it automatically.
 Besides, MultCloud allows you to make Normal Sync and Real-Time Sync.
-Each mode has its own features.

 So, you can apply the proper mode that you need when syncing files across clouds.
 At most cases, many users like to choose the Real-Time Sync, then MultCloud will continuously monitor the source directory you wish to sync.
 Whenever there are modifications made to files or folders within that directory, it will promptly synchronizes those changes to the designated target directory.

 Compared to the manual way, using MultCloud is much easier, right?
 Similarly, if you want to sync Google Photos with OneDrive, you can follow the same steps except for the source and target directories.
 MultCloud eases the task and eliminates the process of downloading and uploading.